How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 Being able to accept criticism without defensiveness also requires a lot of practice and mindful, ongoing effort.

-Accepting constructive criticism doesn’t mean becoming a doormat for someone just being a jerk.
+Accepting constructive criticism doesn’t mean being a doormat.
 Consider the motives and attitude of the person leveling the criticism.
 Context is key.

 When I am criticized, or even when someone disagrees with me, I have gotten into the habit of just noticing my automatic defensive feelings come to the surface.
 Giving myself that space, that time to watch and notice, has changed the way I respond to these situations.